EraldyHq/kubee/README.md

 To make these utilities [Kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), you can rename them from `kube-` to `kubectl-`

-They should then show up
+They should then show up in:
 ```bash
 kubectl plugin list
 ```